The George in Rye has been providing hospitality to guests and those with specific needs for over 200 years.

 • Bedrooms have been provided with an awareness card that can be hung outside your room.
 They are to indicate that you may need assistance in the event of an evacuation

-• The George has an accessible bedroom as part of its inventory, which can be accessed via the ground floor (from Lion Street entrance).
+• The George has an accessible bedroom as part of its inventory, which can be accessed via the ground floor lift or lift lobby stairs.
 Its front door has a perko type closer to aid entry, the door is sufficiently wide for wheelchair entry and the bathroom has accessible fittings for example, an alarm pull cord, a pull down WC bar and low level mirrors to the sink.
-There is also a second bed in the bed (with a privacy curtain), ideal for sleeping a carer or additional sleeper.

 • Most diets can be catered for by prior arrangement